dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-15-reveal-chart.md

 </script>
 {% endhighlight %}

 It has neat documentation and is very easy to understand.
-There are other alternatives to this library that you can checkout, like highcharts.js, canvas.js, d3.js which can visualize more complex data but what you will find is that, some of them are free for only non-commercial use and are a little bit difficult to setup.
+There are other alternatives to this library that you can checkout, like [highcharts.js](http://www.highcharts.com/), [canvas.js](https://www.canvasjs.com), [d3.js](http://www.d3js.org/) which can visualize more complex data but what you will find is that, some of them are free for only non-commercial use and are a little bit difficult to setup.

 ## The Plug-in

+When I was developing a presentation using reveal.js, there was a requirement where I had to add some charts to the slides.
+I searched online and found out about chart.js.
+Unfortunately, for some reason, when trying to add a chart by following the given documentation, it just doesn't work.
+So I fiddled around with it and was able to make it work by only adding an *iframe*.
+The results were favorable but wasn't consistent when looking at it from different devices.
+As this method worked, I started experimenting with it and kinda developed a plug-in that integrates the two libraries.

-I developed a plugin that integrates the two libraries mentioned above and was able to achieve some good results.
-I made a presentation with a detailed documentation on how to install and use it.
+Here is a presentation with the detailed documentation on how to install and use it :

 <iframe src="http://dvenkatsagar.github.io/prez/reveal-chart.html#/" style="width:100%; height:500px;border:1px solid black;"></iframe>